Family Friendly Attractions

 Tennessee Performing Arts Center

-The Nashville Ballet, Nashville Opera, and Tennessee Repertory Theatre all call TPAC home.
-In addition, several Broadway shows, concerts, and special engagements come to TPAC annually presenting up to 500 performances a year and attended by up to 500,000 audience members.
-“Family Field Trips,” is a three-show series that combines music, theatre, and dance designed for family audiences.
-Unlike anything else presented in Nashville or Middle Tennessee, the series, in its sixth year, gives audiences of all ages a fun, family-friendly experience with live performance.
+The Nashville Ballet, Nashville Opera, and Nashville Repertory Theatre all call TPAC home.
+In addition, several Broadway shows, concerts, and special engagements come to TPAC annually presenting up to 500 performances a year and attended by more than 500,000 audience members.

 Travellers Rest Plantation & Museum